-To lay the groundwork for a market in CO2 as well as to allow for environmental goals to be met it is imperative that multiple modalities of transport are integrated and a level playing field is established.
-Depending on the geographical location of the emitter as well as the storage site, a pipeline may not always be the best option for transport.
-While pipelines are the preferred option in many cases, mixed modalities sometimes lead to cheaper and more efficient outcomes.70
+To lay the groundwork for a CO2 market in service of environmental goals, it is imperative that multiple modalities of transport are integrated and a level playing field is established.
+The transport mode will depend on the geographical location of the emitter and the storage site.
+While pipelines are the preferred option in many cases, mixed modalities sometimes lead to cheaper and more efficient outcomes.69

 It is broadly accepted that an onshore pipeline network constitutes a natural monopoly.
-Other onshore transportation methods such as trucks, rail, or barges, are naturally more competitive in nature.
-Offshore transport, i.e. ships and offshore pipelines, differ from onshore market dynamics in some respects.
-Specifically, offshore transport and storage has the potential to be either a natural monopoly or a somewhat competitive market, depending on the types and quantities of development of T&S infrastructure.
+Other onshore transportation methods, such as trucks, rail, or barges, are naturally more competitive in nature.
+Offshore transport, i.e., ships and offshore pipelines, differs from onshore market dynamics in some respects.
+Specifically, offshore transport and storage have the potential to be either a natural monopoly or a somewhat competitive market, depending on the types and quantities of development of T&S infrastructure.